luyadev/luya/docs/guide/app-speed.md

 ## Database

-In order to reduce the sql requests you can also enable schema caching in your database component which will only work if you have defined a caching mechanism from above.
+In order to reduce the SQL requests you can also enable schema caching in your database component which will only work if you have defined a caching mechanism from above.

 ```php
 'components' => [